How to add a price filter in WooCommerce: Complete Guide

 Filter visibility

 Use this option to show selected filter groups on the shop page, category pages, and product tag archives.
-Optionally, you can disable this option if you want to add filters to pages manually or display them in a sidebar.
+Optionally, you can disable this option if you want to add filters to pages manually or display filters in a sidebar.

 The plugin lets you hide all faceted filters by default.
 If you enable this option, customers won’t see the filters when the page first loads.
 They’ll need to click a button to view the faceted filters and refine their search.
 This is perfect for hiding filters on mobile devices.